British Virgin Islands

 The archipelago is made up of about forty islands, of which eleven are inhabited.
 The largest are Tortola, Virgin Gorda, Anegada and Jost Van Dyke.
 Its population is 27 800 inhabitants, living 23 000 on the island of Tortola, where it is located Road Town, the capital.

 The executive power of the British Virgin Islands is shared between the monarch of the United Kingdom who is represented by a governor.
-This governor is appointed directly by the Queen on the advice of the British Government.
+This governor is appointed directly by the King on the advice of the British Government.
 Defense and foreign affairs are under the responsibility of the United Kingdom.

 The BVI is one of the most prosperous economies among the Caribbean states, with one of the highest GDP per capita worldwide.
 Political stable, with modern infrastructures and a pro-business environment.
 Its main sectors are offshore financial services and tourism.
 Due to its close relationship with the US Virgin Islands, the US Dollar is the official currency.